annarabeony/anna-portfolio/case_studies/pole-emploi-building-a-user-centered-crm-for-a-government-employment-agency.md

 ###### Create a new note

-**Reminders** - Advisers can create reminders to help them to remind about a task (call back the company to take some news, check the recruitment advancement, etc), but they also have the possibility of adding a reminder inside a note.
-Indeed, the advisers, having a lot of files to process, must return at a given moment to reconnect with the company, and to go back on an old file is not always simple.
+**Reminders** - Advisers can create reminders to help them to remind about a task (call back the company to take some news, check the recruitment advancement, etc.), but they also have the possibility of adding a reminder inside a note.
+Indeed, the advisers, having a lot of files to process, must return at a given moment to reconnect with the company, and to go back to an old file is not always simple.

 ## Design Metrics